kaizencycle/Mobius-Substrate/SECURITY.md

 # Security Policy

-## 🔐 Security at Kaizen OS
+## 🔐 Security at Mobius Systems

-Security is a core principle of Kaizen OS.
+Security is a core principle of Mobius Systems.
 We are committed to maintaining the integrity and security of our platform and protecting our users.

 ## 🛡️ Security Principles

-Kaizen OS is built on three security pillars:
+Mobius Systems is built on three security pillars:

 1. **Integrity First** - All operations maintain GI ≥ 0.95 (Mobius Integrity Index)
 2. **Defense in Depth** - Multiple security layers (Citizen Shield, attestations, monitoring)